DanMax03/nvim_config/README.md

 ## TODO

 ### Configuration
- - Configure idris2
-   - Add ftplugin
  - Make keymappings
    - Somehow divide plugin configurations from lazy mappings
+   - Add keymappings
+     - Removing nearest pair of parentheses or brackets
+     - Moving visual block up or down

 ### My knowledge

- - Learn keymappings
  - Choose an approach for keymappings:
    1. Global: mappings doesn't contain any prefix depending on the plugin
    2. Local: mappings does contain prefixes that match their name